facebook/react-native/docs/IntegrationWithExistingApps.md

 ## The Magic: `RCTRootView`

 Now that your React Native component is created via `index.ios.js`, you need to add that component to a new or existing `ViewController`.
-The easiest path is to take is to optionally create an event path to your component and then add that component to an existing `ViewController`.
+The easiest path to take is to optionally create an event path to your component and then add that component to an existing `ViewController`.

 We will tie our React Native component with a new native view in the `ViewController` that will actually host it called `RCTRootView` .